‘Personal data’ is essentially information from which an individual person can be identified.

 We are not responsible or liable for the content, privacy notices or services offered by websites or apps other than the Online Facilities.
 We encourage you to read those notices.

-This includes websites and apps which link from any of the Online Facilities, with the exception of: (i) the Club’s official ticketing and merchandise service, which only the Club controls, and (ii) the official EFL website, which EFL Digital controls.
+This includes websites and apps which link from any of the Online Facilities, with the exception of: (i) the Club’s official ticketing and merchandise service and/or official Club mobile app, which only the Club controls, and (ii) the official EFL website or other sections of the iFollow app (excluding those for the Club), which EFL Digital controls.

 In brief…Information which identifies you, contact information, financial or transactional information, technical and profile data, information about how you use the Online Facilities, and/or preferences you have notified to us.
 We use safeguards for any collection of children’s data.